GregoryGum/ChiaMovePlots/README.md

 * Script will check all predefined folder every 15 min
 * Each '*.plot' plot file will moved as '*.plot-mv' to destination folder and rename it back to '*.plot' when copy is completed.
 Note: In case of power supply interruption during the copy - the source file will not be deleted and on next script start, it will again proceed to the same file.
 * Before move plot to destination folder it will check if there enough space, if not - script will be stoped
+## Precondition

-The 'ChiaMovePlots' written in AutoIt and to use it you will have to install https://www.autoitscript.com and compile by yourself.
+The 'ChiaMovePlots' written in [AutoIt](https://www.autoitscript.com) and to use it you will have to [install](https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe) and compile by yourself.
-* Direct link to download - https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe

-Compile the 'ChiaMovePlots' script to create exe file
+## Installation
+1) Download and unzip archive
-* Mouse right click on 'ChiaMovePlots.au3' file and select 'Compile Script' option from menu
+2) To create exe file, mouse right click on 'ChiaMovePlots.au3' file and select 'Compile Script' option from menu
+## Actions

-During script execution you will able to pause the script (option: F10) or stop it (option: F9)
+During script execution you will able do use following options:
+* F10 - to pause script
+* F9 - stop script